leandroohf/jekyll-now/projects.md

 # Virtual Eye

 Project developed during my MSc.
-I develped a computational framework in C++ capable to reproduce the optical and physiological phenomena of the human visual system.
-To accomplish that, I worked by manipulating 3d meshes using algorithms such as "door-in doo-out", developed realistc ray traces algorithms and schematics models of the eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing tthe framework determine optical properties of real Cornea topologies and determine high order abberations for individuals.
-The obtained results are in agreement with related work in literature and simulations with in-vivo data are according with the results produced by a commercial wave-front device.
+I developed a computational framework in C++ capable to reproduce the optical and physiological phenomena of the human visual system.
+To accomplish that, I worked by manipulating 3d meshes using algorithms such as "door-in doo-out", developed realistic ray traces algorithms and schematics models of the human eye was built and in addition in-vivo data obtained from corneal topography machine was introduced in these models allowing the framework to determine optical properties of real cornea's topologies such as power and high order aberrations using Zernike’s polynomials.
+The obtained results agree with related work in literature and simulations with in-vivo data are according with the results produced by a commercial wave-front device.

 You can find my thesis [here.](http://www.teses.usp.br/teses/disponiveis/55/55134/tde-09052008-161636/en.php)

-The images bellow ilutrade a simulation using the framework where the Lena's image is formed in the retina of the schematic eye.
+The images below illustrate a simulation using the framework where the Lena's image is formed in the retina of the schematic eye.

 ![Veye_a]({{ site.baseurl }}/images/proj_cone_a.png "virtual eye")